gismo/shapeopt/README.md

 # Guide for compilation of G+Smo and shapeopt

-NOTE: it is important that everything is done in the appropiate folder, such that you dont mess up the gismo folder with build file..
-If you ar unlucky to build in the gismo folder you can clean up by running a command (DONT REMEMBER NAME ATM)
+Note: it is important that everything is done in the appropiate folder, such that you dont mess up the gismo folder with build file..
+If you ar unlucky to build in the gismo folder you can clean up by running a command (see G+Smo directions)

 Go to your git directory, e.g.